pblack/docs/content/deployment-and-management/deploying-with-s3.md

 It may take up to 24 hours for these changes to take effect and your domain to start showing your S3 Bucket.

-**Note:** When you copy the name servers over, be sure to not include the last dot-character
+**Note:** When you copy the name servers over, be sure to not include the last dot character.

 ## Wrapping Up
 Provided everything is set up correctly, your domain should be serving your S3 bucket.
 Publish your site in Forestry, and then head over to your domain.